 How long did the ASPREE study run?

-An alternative model is that if each ASPREE participant could be followed for 5 years, we would need to wait until those enrolled in 2014, completed their time.
+Had every ASPREE participant been followed for five years, we would have needed to wait until those enrolled in 2014, completed their time.
 That would make for an even longer study – the results wouldn’t be known until 2020!

-You and your GP will learn which arm of the trial you were in around the same time as publication of the primary paper.
+You and your GP learned which arm of the trial you were in around the same time as publication of the main study paper in September 2018.

-What happens at the end of the study?
+What happened at the end of the study?

 Why did you want to see me if I could not take study tablets during the trial?

-ASPREE is an ‘intention to treat’ study, which means that all participants, even if they are not on any study medication, are included in the final analysis.
-Missing or incomplete data, dilutes the accuracy of the results.
-An ‘intention to treat’ analysis allows for researchers to test the effectiveness of aspirin in real world scenarios, such as someone developing illness or being unable to take the study medication.
+ASPREE was an ‘intention to treat’ study, which means that all participants, even if they were not on any study medication, were included in the final analysis.
+Missing or incomplete data, diluted the accuracy of the results.
+An ‘intention to treat’ analysis enabled researchers to test the effectiveness of aspirin in real world scenarios, such as someone developing illness or being unable to take the study medication.

-By continuing with annual visits you helped us learn about changes in health with and without aspirin.
-We greatly appreciated your ongoing participation in the study.
+By continuing with annual visits you helped us learn about changes in health with and without aspirin during the trial period.

 What are the phases of a clinical trial?
 What phase is the ASPREE study?